-Asian Financial Cooperation Association (hereinafter referred to as “AFCA”) is a regional non-governmental and non-profit organization registered with China’s Ministry of Civil Affairs, comprising financial institutions, financial industry associations, relevant professional service agencies and experts of the financial sectors from Asian countries and regions on a voluntary basis.
+Asian Financial Cooperation Association (hereinafter referred to as “AFCA”) shall be a regional non-government and non-profit international organization registered with China’s Ministry of Civil Affairs, mainly composed of financial institutions, associations of the financial industry, government related agencies, and relevant professional service agencies as well as individuals in financial field from Asian countries and regions on a voluntary basis.

 Initiation and Establishment